WDI-HK-6/Class-Notes-And-Exercises/620-ajax-crud.md

 Creating new information in the database.

-- a form that a user fills out that submits to the server and the database
+- Create a form that gathers user input
+- send a POST request to /api/posts with the data from the form

-OR

-- the server creates data in its database from some other data source, such as an AJAX request

 ```javascript
 $.ajax({